puppetlabs/facter/README.md

 Note that OpenSSL isn't needed on Windows.

+### Setup on OpenBSD 6.0

+The following will install all required tools and libraries:

+	pkg_add boost cmake curl g++ ruby yaml-cpp

+Optionally `leatherman` can be installed from packages too if not built locally.

 ### Build and install Leatherman

 [Leatherman](https://github.com/puppetlabs/leatherman) is built similar to the Pre-Build instructions below.
 If building on Windows, install to the same `$install` location used for other dependencies.